 2) UN Climate Change Learn: Interactive Teaching Programme for Children

-The eduCCate Global Partnership was Co-Founded by Melanie Harwood and Denise Meissner, launched in partnership with the United Nations Institute for Training and Research (UNITAR).
+The eduCCate Global program was launched in partnership with the United Nations Institute for Training and Research (UNITAR).

-In 2019 we will launch the eduCCate Global Community, a platform designed to enable collaboration in Climate Change Education, with lessons, networks and more.
-We will open the platform to our initial schools in September 2019 and all eduCCate Schools later in the month.
+In 2019 we will launch the eduCCate Global Community, a platform designed to enable collaboration in Climate Change Education.
+This will include shared lessons and resources, a communication network and more.
+We will open the platform to our initial schools in September 2019 and all eduCCate Global Schools later in the month.

-By 2020 we have ambitious plans to have placed a Climate Change SLE (System Leader for Education) in every UK school and are shifting our focus globally.
-We will also roll out many new and exciting initiatives to our eduCCate Global Schools.
+By 2020 we have ambitious plans to place a Climate Change SLE (System Leader for Education) in every UK school and are already on track to roll out the program globally.
+We will also launch many new and exciting initiatives to our eduCCate Global School network.

 Accredited Climate Change Teachers